eudoxia0/eudoxia0.github.io/article/_posts/2023-05-05-how-capabilities-work-austral.md

 to the `RootCapability`, which is the equivalent of global God-mode permissions, and returns a `NetworkCapability`.

-The `NetworkCapability` type is _opaque_: it is declared, but not defined, in the module API file.
+The `NetworkCapability` type is opaque: it is declared, but not defined, in the module API file.
 Which means it can be imported and mentioned by other modules, but it cannot be constructed by code outside the `Network` module.
 Austral is absolutely strict about this.
-The only way to create a `NetworkCapability` outside this module, therefore, is via the `acquire` function.
+The only way to create a `NetworkCapability` instance outside this module is via the `acquire` function.

 Similarly, `Socket` is a linear value that wraps some internal, unsafe socket handle.
 Since `Socket` is a linear type, you can also think of it as a
-capability: having a value of type `Socket` gives you the capability to read or write from that socket or `close` it.
+capability: having a value of type `Socket` gives you the capability to read or write from that socket or close it.

 Analogously, `Socket` has two lifecycle functions: `open` takes a reference to the network capability, a host and a port and returns a `Socket` (error handling